ASHWINI-GUPTA/Incognito/README.md

+*[ LOGO HERE ]*

 # Incognito

-Incognito is anonymous message sending application created for colleagues, friends and others, here they can able to share thoughts about you which they were unable to express impersonal.
+Incognito is anonymous message sending application created for colleagues, friends and others, using Incognito they can able to share thoughts about you which they were unable to express impersonally.

 ## Technology Stack
 Incognito is created using -